 If you cook and bake a lot, cookie recipes all start to seem the same.
-Some variation of butter, flour, sugar and eggs, with flavoring to make the cookie stand out — oatmeal and raising, white chocolate chip and cranberry, chocolate chips and peanut butter (not that there’s anything wrong with any of these).
+Some variation of butter, flour, sugar and eggs, with flavoring to make the cookie stand out — oatmeal and raisins, white chocolate chip and cranberry, chocolate chips and peanut butter (not that there’s anything wrong with any of these).
 But it’s rare to see a really unique cookie recipe.

 I came across this recipe for Arnhem Girls or Arnhem Biscuits, a traditional Dutch cookie, years ago, when I lived in New York, in John Thorne’s Pot on the Fire.
 The description intrigued me – an unsweetened, yeast-leavened cookie rolled out on coarse sugar, but what really piqued my interest was the source — Roald Dahl’s Cookbook , a memoir and cookbook written by the man who wrote Charlie and the Chocolate Factory (i.e., this man knew, and loved, sweets).
 Dahl described the biscuits like this: